 I confess that I had been baking for years before I really understood what softening butter means.
 It’s one of those terms that’s so common that it often isn’t defined.
 That can be frustrating for new bakers who may not know what that means.
 Even if you’ve been baking for many years, it’s worth a review of what softened butter is and how to achieve the right consistency.

 Properly softened butter should still feel cold.
 It should be solid but hold a thumbprint when pressed.
 It should also bend without breaking.
 You can also test for softening by cutting the butter with a knife.
 The butter should offer little resistance when cut.

 Keep in mind that butter begins to melt at 68°F. That is the reason that I use the term “softened” versus “at room temperature” in recipes when butter needs to be creamed.
 (Creaming is the process of mixing butter and usually sugar.
 It’s often an early step in making cookies, cakes, and more.)
 Unless your kitchen’s temperature is under 68°F, then letting the butter come to room temperature will make it too warm.
 That means less than optimal outcomes for your baking.

-Softened butter should be between 65° and 67°F. If you want to be really precise, you can use an instant-read probe thermometer to check you butter’s temperature.
+Softened butter should be between 65° and 67°F. If you want to be really precise, you can use an instant-read probe thermometer to check you butter’s internal temperature.
 I don’t usually go that far, but it’s worth mentioning, especially if you’re new to baking or just want to verify that your idea of softened butter is correct.
 Once you know what your goal is, it will be easier to get there on your own in the future.

-The most common mistake in softening butter is over-softening.
+The most common mistake many bakers make is going too far.
 When that happens, the butter has gotten too warm and too soft to be considered properly softened.
 When butter is too warm and too soft, cookies will spread and cakes will be dense.
 Under-softening can also be a problem, but the butter will usually continue to soften as it mixes and heats up from the mixer.
+(More on that below.)

 There are several methods you can use to soften butter.
 Some take longer than others, so you can pick the one you need for the time you have.
 Follow these methods for perfectly softened butter for making the best baked goods.

 Leave the butter on your counter only as long as it takes to soften.
-In fact, beginning to beat the butter just before it’s completely softened is often ideal.
+In fact, beginning to beat it just before it’s completely softened is often ideal.
 The heat of the mixer will further warm the butter and get it where it needs to be.